Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Application to Model Learning From Data and Sample Complexity

 for some constant $C$, depending only on $d$ and $L$.
 Under this assumption, we choose $N$ so that the approximation error $\delta_M$, arising from finite model approximation, matches the statistical estimation error from model learning.
 Specifically, define

-If we let $N =N_{\text{disc}}$ in the $\beta$-dicounted cost case and $N = N_{\text{ave}}$ in the average cost case, then the upper bounds in Theorem \ref{cor:single_tranjectory} and \ref{cor:quantize} on the overall performance loss, that include finite model approximation and model learning, are both of order $M^{-1/d}$.
+If we let $N =N_{\text{disc}}$ in the $\beta$-discounted cost case and $N = N_{\text{ave}}$ in the average-cost case, then the upper bounds in Theorem \ref{cor:single_tranjectory} and \ref{cor:quantize} on the overall performance loss, that include finite model approximation and model learning, are both of order $M^{-1/d}$.

 Recall the definition of $\kappa_{\pi,M}$ and $\kappa_{\ct,M}$ in \eqref{def:kappa_pi_M_init}.
 Assume that

 Then $N_{disc}$ is of order $M^{2+2/d}|\bu|^2\log(M|\bu|)$, while $N_{\text{ave}}$ is of order $M^{4}|\bu|^2\log(M|\bu|)$.